MartinMurithi/Todo-App2/README.md

 # Todo App2
- A simple todo app using android room library to perform the CRUD operations
+ A simple todo app using built using the MVVM app architecture and Room database to perofrm CRUD operations